robert-dodier/maxima-jupyter/Readme.md

 ### Installing Maxima-Jupyter

 First you must install Jupyter, then you can install Maxima-Jupyter.
-If you plan on using JupyterLab then you must install with the `--user` option.
+If you plan on using JupyterLab (which provides the notebook interface) then you must install with the `--user` option.

 ```
 python3 -m pip --user install jupyterlab jupyter-console